sahej31/Multi_collection_RAG_system/README.md

 ## 🚀 Overview

-This project is a fully functional AI-powered chatbot designed for the Naptick AI Challenge — Task 1: Multi-Collection RAG System with Memory Layer.
+This project is a fully functional AI-powered chatbot: Multi-Collection RAG System with Memory Layer.

 The chatbot uses **Retrieval-Augmented Generation (RAG)** over **five diverse data collections**, integrated with a **memory layer** to preserve conversational context across sessions.